Ratel IFV: Description

 The Ratel was based on a commercial MAN truck chassis, from which many mechanical parts were utilised.
 Its use of parts otherwise ubiquitous to the civilian automotive industry proved to be an advantage in circumventing the universal arms embargo imposed on South Africa, which extended only to purpose-built military products.
 The vehicle is not amphibious and is not fitted with an NBC overpressure system.
 Most production model Ratels did not have any specialised night vision equipment.
 As an interim measure, the SADF occasionally issued Ratel crews with night vision goggles, which aided navigation in the Angolan bush where the use of headlamps was precluded due to proximity to enemy positions.
 This was impractical for night fighting as muzzle flashes could blind the crew and the bulky goggles hampered movement and reaction speed in the turret.
 In the 1990s, Denel Land Systems developed night sights which could be fitted on new Ratel-20 turrets or retrofitted on older turrets.

 The Ratel possesses rear-mounted engine and fighting compartments, while its turret ring and driving compartment are located towards the front of the vehicle.
 It has a long, box-shaped hull with slightly sloped vertical sides and rear.
-The hull is of all-welded construction, with a maximum armour thickness of 20mm on the hull front.
+The hull is of all-welded construction, with a maximum armour thickness of 20 mm on the hull front.
 Each Ratel hull is protected against 7.62×39mm armour-piercing ammunition at any angle; it is also capable of stopping 12.7×108mm armour-piercing ammunition on the frontal arc.
 The bottom of the hull structure is blastproof and vee-shaped to deflect mine explosions away from the passengers and crew.
 Ratels frequently detonated stacked anti-tank mines during the South African Border War with little injury to their occupants and minimal drive train damage.
 On many occasions they were able to keep moving after basic field repairs.
 Anti-tank mines common in Angola, such as the TMA-3, could destroy a Ratel's axles and occasionally damage its gearbox, but almost never penetrated its hull.